-Direct-to-consumer laboratory testing, also known as direct access testing, permits consumers to order laboratory tests directly from a laboratory without necessarily having to work with a healthcare provider.
+Direct-to-consumer (DTC) laboratory testing, also known as direct access testing, permits consumers to order laboratory tests directly from a laboratory without necessarily having to work with their healthcare provider.
 These test results may be used to monitor an existing health condition, identify a previously unknown medical disorder, or provide data regarding personal health characteristics.
 DTC laboratory testing is a key element of ongoing efforts to increase individuals’ engagement in managing their healthcare, and it is critical that DTC test results are accurate and well understood.
 Laboratory professionals play a vital role in this process.

 Government Oversight of DTC Laboratory Testing

 DTC laboratory testing in the U.S. is regulated at both the federal and state levels.
 On the federal level, the Food and Drug Administration (FDA) reviews the test kits and medical claims before a commercial in vitro diagnostic (IVD) product can be placed on the market to help ensure safety and efficacy; the Centers for Medicare and Medicaid Services (CMS) helps to ensure the quality and accuracy of the laboratories performing these commercial tests and laboratory developed tests through inspections and oversight of laboratory performance with proficiency testing; and the Federal Trade Commission (FTC) investigates deceptive marketing practices and false claims.
 Ultimately, the states determine whether a consumer can order a laboratory test directly, without going through a healthcare provider.